gillian-guide/gillian-guide.github.io/docs/mod-dependencies.en.md

     * Extract :material-zip-box:`scripthookdotnet_vx_x_x_xb.zip` to your game folder.
     ??? note "Compatibility with 1.0.8.0"
         You may want to use [this version](https://gtaforums.com/topic/946154-release-gtaiv-net-scripthook-v1718-support-for-gta-iv-1080-and-eflc-1130-by-arinc9-zolika1351/) instead for 1.0.8.0 compatibility.
-    ??? note "Compatibility with Complete Edition"
-        Add this [patch](https://www.lcpdfr.com/downloads/gta4mods/g17media/26726-compatibility-patch-for-gta-iv-complete-edition/) for Complete Edition compatibility ontop.
+    ??? note "Compatibility with the Complete Edition" Add this [patch](https://www.lcpdfr.com/downloads/gta4mods/g17media/26726-compatibility-patch-for-gta-iv-complete-edition/) for Complete Edition compatibility ontop.
 This is limited and you may experience problems.
 ??? tip "How to use .NET scripts?"
     !!! warning ""
-        Make sure that your mod is built for ScriptHook and not for [IV-SDK .NET](#iv-sdk-.net).
+        Make sure that your mod is built for ScriptHook and not for [IV-SDK .NET](#iv-sdk-net).

     Extract the mod into :material-folder:==scripts==.